hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 1) Number of Users
 2) Number of Conversations
 3) Number of User Messages
-4) Bot Automation Percentage
+4) Bot Automation

-The bot automation percentage tells you how many of the messages the bot was automatically able to respond to without human intervention.
+The Bot automation metric gives you the percentage of conversations without bot breaks or human intervention (agent).

 > Knowledge Tip: A conversation is a set of messages used to accomplish a task.